 So you have a horrible stain on your carpet and you’re looking for safe and cheap ways to efficiently get rid of it.
 Fortunately, there are plenty of home remedies that are not only efficient but also safe for you, your family and your pets.
 The best part is that all you need are a few ingredients that you probably already have at home.
 With just a few tips, you can learn how to clean carpets with hydrogen peroxide and baking soda.

-How to Clean Carpets with Hydrogen Peroxide and Baking Soda
+Using Hydrogen Peroxide and Baking Soda to Clean Your Carpets

 Baking soda is an effective solution when it comes to cleaning pet stains such as dog urine.
 In this article, we’ll discuss how to get rid of those horrible stains from your carpet using locally available ingredients such as hydrogen peroxide and baking soda.